KristianColville1/raza-noodles/README.md

 # Contact

-[Kristian Colville](https://github.com/KristianColville1) is a full-stack software developer student at [Code Institute](https://codeinstitute.net/ie/), where he is pursuing a QQI Level 6 Diploma in Full Stack Software Development.
+My name is [Kristian Colville](https://github.com/KristianColville1) i am a full-stack software developer student at [Code Institute](https://codeinstitute.net/ie/), where I am pursuing a QQI Level 6 Diploma in Full Stack Software Development.

-Please do not hesitate to contact Kristian if you require any additional information about this project or wish to discuss work/collaboration opportunities.
+Please do not hesitate to contact me if you require any additional information about this project or wish to discuss work/collaboration opportunities.

 - [LinkedIn](https://www.linkedin.com/in/kristian-colville-711727133/)
 - [GitHub](https://github.com/KristianColville1)